South Africa: Arts

 South African art includes the oldest art objects in the world, which were discovered in a South African cave and dated from roughly 75,000 years ago.
 The scattered tribes of the Khoisan peoples moving into South Africa from around 10,000 BC had their own fluent art styles seen today in a multitude of cave paintings.
 They were superseded by the Bantu/Nguni peoples with their own vocabularies of art forms.
 Forms of art evolved in the mines and townships: a dynamic art using everything from plastic strips to bicycle spokes.
 The Dutch-influenced folk art of the Afrikaner trekboers and the urban white artists, earnestly following changing European traditions from the 1850s onwards, also contributed to this eclectic mix which continues to evolve to this day.

+Media

+The South African media sector is large, and South Africa is one of Africa's major media centres.
+While the many broadcasters and publications reflect the diversity of the population as a whole, the most commonly used language is English.
+However, all ten other official languages are represented to some extent.
+South Africa's media landscape is diverse and well-developed, comprising the public broadcaster SABC, the private free-to-air channel E.tv, and satellite television provider MultiChoice, which operates DStv across sub-Saharan Africa.
+The country has partially rolled out digital terrestrial television (DTT), though full migration from analogue broadcasting has experienced delays.